mParticle/docs/README.md

 ## CLAs

-mParticle requires that all contributers outside mParticle fill out mParticle's Contributor License Agreement (CLA).
+mParticle requires that all contributors outside mParticle fill out mParticle's Contributor License Agreement (CLA).
 Before we accept your pull request, you will need to submit a completed CLA.
 If this is your first PR, a bot will comment sending you to the CLA to sign.
 The mParticle CLA is available for review [here](https://docs.mparticle.com/cla).
 You will not be asked to re-sign the CLA unless we revise our CLA.

 <a name="contributinggeneral"></a>